chromiumikx/LearnSurround360/Install dependencies and compilation.md

-*1 step by step
+#step by step

+Strongly recommend that don't miss any dependency.
 See steps and requirements below
 >https://github.com/facebook/Surround360/tree/master/surround360_render

-Strongly recommend that don't miss any dependency.

 Some dependencies always have three steps like

 >1.git clone
 >2.cd ///
 >3.cmake and make ( | config)
-Some would need install some denpendencies before install itself.
+Some dependencies would need install some basic denpendencies before install itself.

-*2 Install Halide
+#Install Halide

 In the official installing tutorial, we should 'make -j8' for it in the end. surround360_render's README file miss this last step.

-*3 python-wxgtk2.8 on ubuntu
+#python-wxgtk2.8 on ubuntu

 We need this 'old' wheel for it is Gooey's dependency.
 See below in answer 3